 - Fingering: Anchored to note heads.

-- Lyrics: Anchored to a time position (a note/chord, but not a rest).
+- Lyrics: Anchored to a time position.

 - Chord symbol: Anchored to a time position.